Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 There are different sales closing techniques that sellers use to move prospects through this process, such as the assumptive close or soft close.
 To help, let’s first go over the repeatable closing steps in detail so you can customize them to your needs.
 Then, we'll discuss the various techniques you can use at each step of the way to move your prospect towards a deal-win.

-The best time to ask for the sale is when your prospect has expressed a strong desire in purchasing your product or service.
-Spotting this buying intent is tricky, but when you learn how to identify it, you can ask at the right time and you’ll see positive results.
+The best time to ask for the sale is when a lead you've generated and nurtured has expressed a strong desire in purchasing your product or service.
+Spotting this buying intent during lead nurturing is tricky, but when you learn how to identify it, you can ask at the right time and you’ll see positive results.